yvchao/cvar_sensing/reports/analysis.md

 |  13 | RAS    | 1.000 | 0.000 | 0.000 | best       | best       | best       |

-Below, we propose one optional criterion to find the best method by considering both acquisition cost and diagnositic accuracy.
+Below, we propose one optional criterion to find the best method by considering both acquisition cost and diagnosis accuracy.
 We consider the FO baseline with dense sensing histories as a reference, and find the optimal sensing history that achieves the largest acquisition cost reduction while maintaining a reasonable accuracy.
-Our criterion is defiend as follows for each method (except for the FO baseline).
+Our criterion is defined as follows for each method (except for the FO baseline).

 $$
 \frac{\max (0, PRC_{FO} - PRC)}{Cost_{FO} - Cost},